kalxas/rasdaman/doc/main/02_inst-guide.rst

 Storage backend
 ===============

-rasdaman community can store array data in two different ways:
+rasdaman can store array data in two different ways:

 1. Arrays in a file system directory, array metadata in SQLite; this is default.
 2. Everything in PostgreSQL: arrays in BLOBs, array metadata in tables.